kitze/tired-of-webdev/README.md

 - When working with Blitz and Prisma
   - auto imports from "db" don't work at all
   - returns from resolvers show yellow squiggly lines (FML)
+- Importing an icon from react-icons gets imported from react-icons/all instead of the correct import (like react-icons/fa) and it breaks the app

+## React
+- You either have a 300 line component, or you have 2 choices: prop drilling for 30 levels, or add context and properly type the context.
+Ugh.
+Especially typing the context is a PITA.

 ## Prisma
 - After running a db:migrate
   - I have to restart the dev server and studio